 In March 2022, about 60 days post-chemotherapy recovery, I hiked to the top of Mt.
 Sentinel in Missoula, Montana—without TRT!
 The hike took me over an hour longer to complete, but I did it!

+From mid-September 2022 to mid-July 2023 my doctor discontinued my TRT again—this time for 10 months—because of an elevated prostate.
 In June 2023, I ran my first half marathon in Missoula, and again, without TRT!